 We’re ending our #ChooseToChallenge journey this month with a focus on consumer value trends.
 If you missed the past two blog posts on #ChooseToChallenge, fear not, you can read them here:

 The Marketing with Purpose Playbook is filled with ways marketers like yourself can overcome barriers to connecting with consumers, customers, clients, and people.
-Approaching your brand’s relationship with its customers the same way you approach your personal relationships not only builds trust, it also signals to them that you understand their values and recognize them for who they are as people.
+Approaching your brand’s relationship with its customers the same way you approach your personal relationships not only builds trust, it also signals to them that you understand their values and recognise them for who they are as people.

 In our research, we uncovered that 48% of people stopped purchasing from a brand because it did not represent their values, and that number is higher for females (50%) and ethnic minorities (53%).

 Ultimately, consumers judge these brand values by the ads they see on TV, online, and in print.
-Inclusive ads give consumers a sense that a brand is open-minded and centered around their own personal values first.
+Inclusive ads give consumers a sense that a brand is open-minded and centred around their own personal values first.

 One of the most eye-opening data sets in the Marketing with Purpose Playbook is research about values held across generations; the visual below illustrates the results.
 If you look closely, you’ll notice there are no lines connecting Gen Z’s and Millennials’ common values to those of Gen X and older generations.